jitterted/ensembler/project.md

     - Provide WorldTimeBuddy.com links for huddles

 * Dashboard
-    + Create a new huddle: date/time, duration, topic
+    + Schedule a new huddle: date/time, duration, topic
     + See huddles and how many registrations

 1. See existing huddles